TheDesignatic/design4developers.io/pages/the-foundation/module02.md

    I love college football, and when my two favorite teams are playing others, I ruminate over the loser, and will not enjoy the victory

+<b>Hindsight or Hindsight Bias</b>
+   Convincing yourself, after the fact, that you had predicted, what would happen before it happened.
+This is especially present in successful outcomes, and thinking that "smarts" enabled you to succeed where others had fallen.
+It either discounts the work taken to get there, or a forgetting of the history of the events that got them to where that successful outcome occurred.

+<b>Fundamental Attribution Error</b>
+   This concept attributes people's choices and more strongly relates them to their personalities vs using the situation that the person found themselves in.
+In software development and delivery, the most passive aggressive form of this is "Works on my machine".
+   Their are so many undercurrents in this statement including:
+   - Why don't you have a better machine?
+   - Why aren't you as smart as me?
+   - Why are you bothering me, don't you see I have more important things to do?
+   - Why can't you figure out why it doesn't work?
+   - Why won't you work harder to figure out what isn't working?

+So many things attributed to their personal being, versus the challenge they are facing right then, which is that something is not working.
+It does not even have enough diagnostics to even tell the user what is broken or a next best action to resolve the issue.
+Think back to the Ten Heuristics Worksheet, and ask yourself, how many problems amongst those ten items are failing the user to ask for help.

 <hr>
 <h3>Activity</h3>
 None yet stay tuned.